Frequently Asked Questions

 • In the case of Muslim firefighters, if they are in the middle of fighting a fire and are unable to take a break to pray, they will perform the missed prayer as soon as they are able to, along with the next prayer.

 • Muslims believe that this life is a test.
-Some people are tested with good things such as wealth while others are tested with hardship and suffering.
+Some people are tested with good things such as wealth, while others are tested with hardship and suffering.

-• Muslim believe that in the afterlife those who suffered in this life will be rewarded for their patience with any suffering they experienced.
+• Muslim believe that in the afterlife, those who suffered in this life will be rewarded for their patience with any suffering they experienced.

 • Additionally, suffering and tribulation inspires good deeds and compassion in other people, and reminds them to be grateful for the many good things they enjoy in this life.

-• Muslims believe that all human beings will be resurrected on the Day of Judgment.
+• Muslims believe that life doesn’t end when we die.
+They believe that all human beings will be resurrected on the Day of Judgment where God will establish complete justice over what occurred in this life.

 • Muslims believe that God’s judgement will be based on both a person’s beliefs and actions, with a consideration of individual circumstances.
+Only God knows who will go to heaven or hell.

 • While Muslims believe that God has complete knowledge of people’s ultimate destination, humans have the choice to do good or evil because they are unaware of this knowledge.